simjeehza/Snake-Game/README.md

 # Snake-Game

-This is just a quick version of the Snake game made using C++ and run in a terminal
+This is just a quick version of the Snake game made using C++ and run in terminal screen.